hertzmann/hertzmann.github.io/_posts/2024-09-09-dvc-multiperspective.md

 One use of this idea is to create very wide-angle pictures that avoid distortion.
 These examples support the correctness of the DVC, while contradicting conventional theories of perspective perception.

-Here's Frédo Durand's holiday card from a few years ago:
+Here's [Frédo Durand's family holiday card](https://www.thecomputationalphotographer.net/2023/01/family-in-a-box/) from a few years ago:

 <center>
 <figure>